-- Listen to an interview and feature on FSW on WVXU, Cincinnati's NPR-affiliate station. -
+- Listen to an interview and feature on FSW on WVXU, a NPR-affiliate station. -

 - Multiple films made at FSW workshops were recently screened at Kid Vid Fest, a youth animation festival in California!
 Check out a photo gallery of the event here. -

-- FSW's YouTube channel will archive the ongoing films and projects from FSW workshops. -
+- FSW's YouTube channel archives the ngoing films and projects from our workshops. -

 Floating Shape Workshop is a children's animation workshop ran by Mark Neeley, a Cincinnati-based artist/educator.
 As a mobile extension of an animation workshop class that Mark teaches at a local school, FSW is a traveling workshop designed to make the magic of animation accessible to all.